epfl-ada/ada-2024-project-nhsvd/README.md

 #### A. Dirichlet Persona Model (DPM):

-This is the original model used to generate `tvtropes.clusters.txt` proposed by Bamman, O’Connor, & Smith in their paper: "Learning latent personas of film characters".
+This is the original model used to generate `tvtropes.clusters.txt` proposed in the paper mentioned above.
 It is a latent variable model based on Latent Dirichlet Allocation (LDA)

 - Feature: The character's bag-of-words
 - Approach: